deadzg/knowledge-share/CSS/css-notes.md

     * vmin : 1/100th of the smaller dimension, height or width
     * vmax: 1/100th of the larger dimension height or width
 * Calc
+    * The calc() function lets you do basic arithmetic with two or more values.
+    * This is par- ticularly useful for combining values that are measured in different units.
+    * This function supports addition (+), subtraction (-), multiplication (*) and division (/).
+    * The operators must be surrounded by whitespace.
     * Eg.  :root {font-size: calc(0.5em + 1vw)}

 Unitless numbers and line-height